dino92-ys/dino92-ys/_posts/2023-02-22-What is Data Engineering.md

 The goal of Data Engineering is to make quality data available for analytics and decision-making.
 And it does this by collecting raw source data, processing data so it becomes usable, sotring data, and making quality data available to users securely.

-The goal of data engineering is that make quality data available for fact-finding and business decision-making.
+The goal of data engineering is that to make quality data available for fact-finding and business decision-making.

 ## Reference
 https://learning.edx.org/course/course-v1:IBM+DB0100EN+1T2021/home